Titouaaaan/ChessCoach/README.md

    npx prisma studio
    ```

-5. For the engines, TESTING
+5. For the engines, rn we support for raspberry pi and for windows.
+If you want another distrubution you check them out [on the stockfish website](https://stockfishchess.org/download/)
+   And make sure you change the file name in ``` ./backend/main.py ```

 ### Running the App (without .bat/.sh)